 “A wheat board official in Winnipeg said the deal will bring total exports for the current crop year to about 450 million bushels and no further sales will be made until firm estimates on this year’s crop are on hand.
 Last year’s crop was a below-average 465 million bushels.
 Canada requires about 185 million bushels for domestic consumption.”

-As of July 31, 1975, CWB stocks from previous years totalled about 290 million bushels—the first time they dipped below 300 million bushels since 1965.
+As of July 31, 1975, CWB stocks totalled about 290 million bushels—the first time they dipped below 300 million bushels since 1965.

 “We’re virtually sold out,” said a wheat board representative.
 “While we know there is still a lot of wheat on hand, most of it is spread out in the system.”

 1988 WHEAT STAMP

-In 1988, Canada Post featured Marquis wheat on a 37-cent multi-coloured stamp (Scott #1207) from its Canada Day – Science and Technology, Canadian Innovations in Energy, Food, Research and Medicine.”
+In 1988, Canada Post featured Marquis wheat on a 37-cent multi-coloured stamp (Scott #1207) from a series entitled “Canada Day – Science and Technology, Canadian Innovations in Energy, Food, Research and Medicine.”

 “In 1903 Charles Saunders began working on a cross between two wheat varieties, Red Fife and Hard Red Calcutta.
 The resulting strain, named Marquis Wheat, matured faster than other wheats.
 It was also disease resistant and increased yields considerably, which greatly facilitated agriculture on the Prairies, an area with a short frost-free growing season.”

 Within a decade, about 20 million acres were planted across North America.
-Considered Canada’s greatest agricultural triumph, Marquis wheat continues to provide Canadians with a high-yielding, economy boosting crop.
+Considered Canada’s greatest agricultural triumph, Marquis wheat continues to provide Canadians with a high-yielding, economy-boosting crop.